jbowdre/runtimeterror/content/posts/deploy-hugo-neocities-github-actions/index.md

 ---
-title: "Deploy Hugo Neocities Github Actions"
+title: "Deploying a Hugo Site to Neocities with GitHub Actions"
 date: 2024-01-21
 # lastmod: 2024-01-21
 draft: true